Moulishankar10/FlowDo/README.md

 ## To Use:

-1. Clone the repository to your machine.
+1. Download the repository to your machine.

 2. Move the terminal directory inside the FlowDo folder.